Beth Catlin

-Elizabeth "Beth" Catlin (born September 22, 1958) is an autistic savant who sends birthday cards to people whom she has met.
+Elizabeth "Beth" Catlin (born September 22, 1958) is an American autistic savant who sends birthday cards to people whom she has met.
 Using only her memory, Catlin can recall the names, birthdates, and addresses of the people she has met.
 As of July 2009, Catlin sends birthday cards each year to 3,834 people.

 Personal life

 Beth Catlin was born on September 22, 1958, to Don and Barb Catlin.
 She has a younger sister.
 She lived with her parents in Mechanicsburg, Cumberland County, Pennsylvania.
 After her father died around 2009, she continued living with her mother in Mechanicsburg.

-In 1995, she worked at a low-paying assembly line job at the Center for Industrial Training, where she can interact with other developmentally disabled people.
+In 1995, she worked at a low-paying assembly line job at the Center for Industrial Training, where she could interact with other developmentally disabled people.
 According to Reader's Digest, Catlin is "mentally and emotionally challenged".
 Barbara Catlin told The Patriot-News about her daughter in 1995, "We can't reason with her.
 She just doesn't have that capacity."
 Although Catlin is a savant, she "has never mastered things like simple household chores, shopping and personal relationship".
 As of 2009, she finances her birthday card undertaking through her job at S. Wilson Pollock Center for Industrial Training, a vocational training program for disabled people.